-Mr. Leow joined the Group as Financial Controller on 20 September 2021.
+Mr. Leow joined the Group as Financial Controller on 20 September 2021 and was promoted to Chief Financial Officer in July 2022.
 He is responsible for the Group's accounting, finance and tax functions.
-He is a Chartered Accountant registered with ISCA and Association of Chartered Certified Accountants.
-He has more than two decades of experience in the field of finance and accounting that include working experience with US and Japan MNCs.
+He is a Chartered Accountant registered with ISCA and the Association of Chartered Certified Accountants.
+He has more than two decades of experience in the field of finance and accounting, including working experience with the US and Japanese multinational corporations.
 He was previously the Chief Financial Officer of China Great Land Holdings Limited from July 2014 to March 2017.
-He is currently a Director of AccountsPro Consulting Services Pte Limited.
+He is currently a Director of AccountsPro Consulting Services Pte Limited and also holds directorships in Apollo Aquarium Pte Ltd, Apollo Marine Seafood Pte Ltd, Aquaworld Tropical Fish Pte Ltd and Smart Hatchery Pte Ltd.